United States federal government credit-rating downgrades: From commentators

 In addition to the Obama administration's criticism, several liberal commentators, among them billionaire Warren Buffett and Nobel Memorial Prize winner Paul Krugman, also criticized the downgrade.
-Michael Moore demanded Obama "show some guts" and have the head of Standard & Poors arrested.
+Filmmaker Michael Moore demanded Obama "show some guts" and have the head of Standard & Poor's arrested.

 According to Mike Allen's Politico Playbook, "As a result of an error in constructing discretionary spending levels underlying the analysis, the deficit was $2 trillion higher over 10 years than the Congressional Budget Office would estimate.
 Treasury flagged the discrepancy to S&P, which admitted a mistake."

 Commentators pointed out that a downgrade might result in an increase in interest rates required to finance U.S. debt, potentially raising interest costs.

 An August 7, 2011, editorial by Bloomberg mentioned that several other countries downplayed the downgrade.

 Market consequences

 Global stock markets declined on August 8, 2011, following the announcement.
 All three major U.S. stock indexes declined between five and seven percent in one day.
-However, U.S. treasury bonds, which had been the subject of the downgrade, actually rose in price and the dollar gained in value against the euro and the British pound, indicating a general flight to safe assets amid concerns about a European debt crisis.
+However, U.S. treasury bonds, which had been the subject of the downgrade, actually rose in price and the dollar gained in value against the Euro and the British pound, indicating a general flight to safe assets amid concerns about a European debt crisis.

 However, based on historical information from Bloomberg, the cost to insure U.S. debts against default had risen from an average of around 25 basis points in 2007 to a range from 55 to 75 basis points in 2011.
 A higher cost of insurance is typically associated with increased risk of default.

 2012

 Although none of the Big Three took any downgrade action in 2012, Egan-Jones downgraded twice further.
 After its initial rating cut on July 16, 2011, from AAA to AA+, Egan-Jones cut its rating a second time on April 5, 2012, from AA+ to AA "because of the lack of any tangible progress on addressing the problems and the continued rise in debt to GDP."
-On September 14, 2012, Egan-Jones cut its rating a third time from AA to AA-, the lowest of what is considered "high grade", as a reaction to QE3.
+On September 14, 2012, Egan-Jones cut its rating a third time from AA to AA−, the lowest of what is considered "high grade", as a reaction to QE3.